Migraine tips and traps

 “Cluster headaches are a really distinct headache disorder that no one should miss.
 There may be unilateral associated features such as tearing of the eye, redness, drooping, stuffiness of the nose, ringing or decreased hearing, on that side of the head pain.
 The head pain is always on that side and they can be agitated rather than resting at their worst,” Dr Jenkins says.

-“You’ve probably got to dig a little bit more if they tell you they’ve got cluster headache, because they may be just thinking it is “clustering” as two to three days of migraine, which is the natural history of migraine rather than a cluster attack.”
+“You’ve probably got to dig a little bit more if someone tells you they’ve got cluster headache, because they may be just thinking it is “clustering” as two to three days of migraine, which is the natural history of migraine rather than a cluster attack.”

 Trap 3: What is medication overuse?